 I usually only communicate to express needs or answer questions.
 Change and transitions can be unbearably My intense repetitive behavior is calming and important to me.
 I have large developmental delays and may not meet every milestone.
 Please know that I may seem unresponsive, but I hear and understand you.
 Routines and repetitive behaviors help me I need help with communication skills.
 I deserve respect and support.
 These levels aren't clear-cut or permanent.
 Someone's skills may change.
 Stress, environment, and support will impact someone's ability to function.
-This Photo by Unknown Author is licensed under CC BY-SA-NO More info about ASD Although many people display difficulties with communication and social relationships from time to time, to have a diagnosis of autism spectrum disorder, these behaviors and symptoms must cause a significant problem for the individual in their daily functioning such as in relationships, at work, at school, or in the community (more severely than is typical of the general population).
+More info about ASD Although many people display difficulties with communication and social relationships from time to time, to have a diagnosis of autism spectrum disorder, these behaviors and symptoms must cause a significant problem for the individual in their daily functioning such as in relationships, at work, at school, or in the community (more severely than is typical of the general population).